If you’re looking to set up an LLC in California, you’re on the right page…

 - Apply for Any Necessary Permits and Licenses

-Step #1: Select a Name for Your LLC
+1. Select a Name for Setting Up an LLC in California

-Once you know the name you’ve chosen hasn’t been taken by another business, you can choose the name as your own.
+Once you know the name you’ve chosen hasn’t been taken by another business, you can choose the name as your own as you form an LLC in California.

-Step 2 of forming your LLC in California is to select a registered agent.
+Step 2 of forming an LLC in California is to select a registered agent.

 The registered agent receives official documents on behalf of the company, including being served if the LLC is ever sued.